 Maintaining good physical health can help your body and mind cope with the demands of university life.
 Good nutrition and an active lifestyle boosts your immune system, makes you feel good and can help your mental health, including reducing stress and improving your mood and sleep.

-- Hello Sunday Morning is an online movement towards a better drinking culture.
+- Hello Sunday Morning is an online movement towards a better drinking culture, supporting.

 Studying and eating healthily can be hard on your finances.
 The Saving and budgeting tips provides useful links to resources and websites that can assist you to shop wisely.

-For the health and wellbeing of students, staff and visitors, USC will become a smoke-free University on 1 January 2018.
+For the health and wellbeing of students, staff and visitors, USC became a smoke-free University on 1 January 2018.

 Here are a few ideas to help you incorporate exercise into your daily routine: